Ceramics Fiber Art and Glass

 Fe arrived in Wilmington in 2015, and currently balances her work as middle school teacher with a budding career as a local artist.
 A life-long learner, she continues exploring and growing as an artist through a variety of workshops and courses given by professionals in diverse media.

 Fe Rius is a member of both, the Wilmington and Leland Arts Associations.
-She has shown her works at Tidal Creek Cooperative, the Cameron Art Museum, and several prestigious Art Festivals in Wilmington and Leland.
+She has shown her works at the Cameron Art Museum, Gallery Citrine , the Wilmington's Spring Art (Azalea) Festival and several other prestigious venues in Wilmington and Leland.

 Suddenly, all my ancestors are behind me.
 "Be still" they say, "Watch and listen, you are the result of the love of thousands"